abbreviatedman/dangerroom/README.md

 Furthermore, vertical information is far easier for the human mind to parse quickly than having to scan both horizontally and vertically.

-This is why dangerroom's left-hand prompt is simply a symbol and a space and stays affixed to the left-hand side no matter what else changes (e.g., the current working directory's character length). it is also why there is no other prompt info interspersed on the left side, as with many themes.
+This is why dangerroom's left-hand prompt is simply a symbol and a space and stays affixed to the left-hand side no matter what else changes (e.g., the current working directory's character length).
+It is also why there is no other prompt info interspersed with the user's input/output on the left side, as there is with many themes.

 #### Gives The User Vital Info Without Overloading Them